sassoftware/saspy/saspy/doc/source/install.rst

 .. note:: The ``'ssh'`` key is the trigger to use the STDIO over SSH connection
           method.

-To accomodate alternative SSH configurations, you may also provide one or both of the following optional keys:
+To accomodate alternative SSH configurations, you may also provide any of the following optional keys:

+identity -
+    (Optional: string) The path to the identity file to use.
+A .pem file.

 port -
     (Optional: integer) The ssh port of the remote machine (equivalent to invoking ssh with the ``-p`` option)